hersonls/generator-angular-pkg/README.md

 # Generator Angular Package

-This generator will make a very easy structure to build you own [Angular](https://angular.io/) packages for distribution.
+This generator will make a very simple structure to build you own [Angular](https://angular.io/) packages for distribution.

 ## Installation